 “The best way to overcome any misconception toward a particular spirit is by showcasing [it] in a way that highlights its best qualities and perhaps downplays those qualities people may not find friendly,” adds Romanos.

 The Ruby Hearts is a most unexpected cocktail.
 In addition to Campari, it features mezcal, cinnamon-demerara syrup, lime juice and Bell’s Two Hearted Ale, an American-style IPA from Michigan.

-This beer-tail with mezcal is a most unexpected Campari cocktail.
-“Two bitters don’t make an extra bitter,” says Melissa Romanos, the beverage manager at The Publican in Chicago.
-“The grassy, smoky notes in Union mezcal and the richness of the cinnamon demerara provide just enough balance to the bitterness in both the ale and the Campari.”
+“Two bitters don’t make an extra bitter,” says Romanos, who created the Ruby Hearts while working at The Publican in Chicago.
+“The grassy, smoky notes in Unión mezcal and the richness of the cinnamon demerara provide just enough balance to the bitterness in both the ale and the Campari.”

 - 1/2 ounce Campari

 Add the mezcal, Campari, cinnamon-demerara syrup and lime juice into a shaker with ice and shake until well-chilled.